This Shower Said Goodbye to Grimy Grout Lines and Dirty Tiles After the Job Performed by Our Tile and Grout Cleaners in Wilton, CT

 A homeowner from Wilton, CT recently contacted us after trying several DIY methods to restore the grout on the small white-tiled floor in her master shower.
 She was very strict about cleaning and did everything she could to keep the shower looking flawless.
 However, between working long hours and tending to her family, she could no longer devote as much time to cleaning.
 Unfortunately, the lack of regular maintenance began taking its toll on the shower's surfaces.
 The tiles no longer looked as white as they used to, and the grout lines looked dirty.

 She went online and searched for different cleaning methods and products.
 After trying them on several occasions, she noticed the tiles and grout lines didn't improve.
 In fact, they seemed to get worse.
 That's when she realized it was best to leave it in the hands of professionals.
 She went online once again and did a local search for a reputable hard surface restoration company.
 Shortly after, she found our website.
-After she browsed the before and after gallery
+After she browsed the picture gallery

 and saw some of the services our team of tile and grout cleaners in Wilton, CT